Oomnitza/oomnitza-connector/README.md

 ### SCCM Configuration
 The account used to connect to the SCCM database requires at least read-only access.
-**Note:** The SCCM connector currently requires a Windows host.
-While it should be possible to run the connector on a non-Windows host, such as Linux, we do not provide support for this configuration at this time.

 `server`: The server hosting the SCCM database.